LukasEber/WeatherApp/README.md

 Please make sure to update tests as appropriate.

 ## Project Structure
-The classes WeatherMapResponse, WeatherResult and CoordinatesResponse are to extract the response from the json In the Weather class there are some different methods to get the data
+The folder Api Responses contains the classes WeatherMapResponse, WeatherResult and CoordinatesResponse which extract the response from the json
+In the Weather class there are some different methods to get the data